derhansen/sf_event_mgt/Documentation/Introduction/FeedbackUpdates/Index.rst

 The source code of this extension is hosted on GitHub.
 Please report bugs and changerequests directly at https://github.com/derhansen/sf_event_mgt

-Updates will be published directly on TER.
+Updates will be published directly on TER and Packagist.

 Support
 ~~~~~~~